dassujan/STANDARD-SIX/UNIT:COMPUTER.md

-# Computer: Categories of Computers and Languages- unit
+# Computer: Categories of Computers and Computers Languages- unit

 ## Section 1: Categories of Computers

 **Introduction:**
-Different computers are designed for various purposes, differing in size, speed, storage capacity, and cost.
+Just as you need a specific bat for cricket or a particular racquet for tennis, different types of computers are made for different purposes.
+Their differences lie in size, speed, storage capacity, and cost

 ### 1.1 Microcomputers
 - **Definition:**